avast/ep-stats/README.md

 ## Base Example

-Ep-stats allows for quick experiment evaluation.
-We are using provided testing data to evaluate metric `Click-through Rate` in experiment `test-conversion`.
+ep-stats allows for a quick experiment evaluation.
+We are using sample testing data to evaluate metric `Click-through Rate` in experiment `test-conversion`.

 ```python
 from epstats.toolkit import Experiment, Metric, SrmCheck